omarkawach/spatial_analysis_scenarios/README.md

 # Spatial Analysis Scenarios

 This repository explores various open sources tools one could use for performing geospatial analysis.
-There are interactive **Jupyter Notebooks** available for demo purposes via Binder.
-Developers can also install Python packages themselves and run the code on their own in Spyder.
+There are interactive **Jupyter Notebooks** available for demo purposes via **Binder**.
+Developers can also install Python packages themselves and run the code on their own in **Spyder**.

 ## Users